Oral history interview with Edwin J. Peterson

 Scope and content

-This oral history interview with Edwin J. Peterson was conducted by Jeffrey C. Dobbins in Salem, Oregon, from August 21 to December 11, 2007.
+This oral history interview with Edwin J. Peterson was conducted by Jeffrey C. Dobbins in Salem, Oregon, from August 21 to December 11, 2007, as part of the United States District Court of Oregon Oral History Project.
+The interview was conducted in thirteen sessions.
 Throughout the interview, Peterson refers to photographs and letters.
 Copies of some, but not all, of these items are included in the related U.S. District Court of Oregon Historical Society collection, Coll 560.

 System of arrangement